remap/ndnfs-port/README.md

     $ ndn-tlv-peek -pf /ndn/broadcast/ndnfs/test
 </pre>
 to see the file test.txt being served over NDN.

+### NDNFS-client

+To access NDNFS data remotely, please use [NDN-JS Firefox addon](https://github.com/named-data/ndn-js/blob/master/ndn-protocol.xpi?raw=true) in [NDN-JS library](https://github.com/named-data/ndn-js);
+Or the built-in client in tests.
 (We recommend using the Firefox addon client to test NDNFS.)

-### NDNFS-client

-To access NDNFS data remotely, please use [NDN-JS Firefox addon](https://github.com/named-data/ndn-js/blob/master/ndn-protocol.xpi?raw=true), preferably [experimental addon](https://github.com/zhehaowang/ndn-js/blob/plugin-update/ndn-protocol.xpi?raw=true) with adaptations made specific for ndnfs;
-Or a built-in client in tests.

 **Instructions for Firefox addon:**
 * Run nfd locally;